 The employment based green card application process is quite lengthy, detailed, and complicated.5 min read

-Employment Based Green Card
+What Is an Employment Based Green Card?

 The employment based green card application process is quite lengthy, detailed, and complicated.
 It involves receiving approval from the Department of Labor, United States Citizenship and Immigration Services, and the Department of State.